 We expect the reduction in the U.S. federal tax rate from 35 percent to 21 percent under the Act to provide ongoing benefits to liquidity.
-For 2019, we expect our effective tax rate on consolidated earnings to be in the range of 22 to 26 percent.
+For 2020, we expect our effective tax rate on consolidated earnings to be in the range of 22 to 26 percent.
 We believe that cash held domestically, funds available through the Credit Agreement, and cash generated from U.S. based operations will be adequate to meet the future needs of our U.S. based operations.

 Fluctuations in the cost of copper and other raw materials affect the Company's liquidity.
 Changes in material costs directly impact components of working capital, primarily inventories, accounts receivable, and accounts payable.
-The price of copper has fluctuated significantly and averaged approximately \$2.93 in 2018, \$2.80 in 2017, and \$2.20 in 2016.
+The price of copper has fluctuated significantly and averaged approximately \$2.72 in 2019, \$2.93 in 2018, and \$2.80 in 2017.

 We have significant environmental remediation obligations which we expect to pay over future years.
-Approximately \$6.4 million was spent during 2018 for environmental matters.
-As of December 29, 2018, we expect to spend \$3.6 million in 2019, \$0.6 million in 2020, \$0.6 million in 2021, \$0.6 million in 2022, \$0.7 million in 2023, and \$17.5 million thereafter for ongoing projects.
+Approximately \$4.4 million was spent during 2019 for environmental matters.
+As of December 28, 2019, we expect to spend \$0.8 million in 2020, \$0.7 million in 2021, \$0.6 million in 2022, \$0.8 million in 2023, \$0.7 million in 2024, and \$17.3 million thereafter for ongoing projects.

-Cash used to fund pension and other postretirement benefit obligations was \$1.9 million in 2018 and \$3.2 million in 2017.
-We anticipate making contributions of approximately \$1.2 million to these plans in 2019.
+Cash used to fund pension and other postretirement benefit obligations was \$0.8 million in 2019 and \$1.9 million in 2018.
+We anticipate making contributions of approximately \$1.0 million to these plans in 2020.

-Beginning in the second quarter of 2016, the Company declared and paid a quarterly cash dividend of 10.0 cents per common share during each quarter of 2016, 2017, and 2018, and 7.5 cents per common share for the first quarter of 2016.
+The Company declared and paid a quarterly cash dividend of 10.0 cents per common share during each quarter of 2017, 2018, and 2019.
 Additionally, during the first quarter of 2017 the Company distributed a special dividend composed of \$3.00 in cash and \$5.00 in principal amount of the Company's 6% Subordinated Debentures (Debentures) due 2027 for each share of common stock outstanding.
 Payment of dividends in the future is dependent upon our financial condition, cash flows, capital requirements, and other factors.